Robertson urges caution after $1.8b Govt payday

 The Government's books continue to outperform expectations, with New Zealand $4.44 billion closer to surplus than Treasury expected in its most recent forecasts, published in December.

 The rosier-than-expected fiscals are for the eight months to February, and were published by Treasury on Tuesday.
-The Government has urged caution with the numbers, warning they do not capture the impact of Omicron.
+The Government has urged caution with the numbers, warning they do not capture the impact of Omicron, but National reckons the accounts show the Government could afford tax cuts.

 The result was largely thanks to tax revenue for the first eight months of the financial year coming in at $1.8b higher than expected, and expenses $1.4b lower than expected.
 Treasury put this down to better-than-expected corporate tax take, and a strong jobs market.